Cloneeskimo/ambulare/README.md

 ### Overview

-Ambulare is a side-scrolling fantasy RPG.
+Ambulare is a side-scroller game engine.
 It runs in the Java Virtual Machine, and is built using the Light-Weight Java Game Library (LWJGL).

 ### Building